fran-c99/SQL-Portafolio/README.md

 ## Exercises

 ### Exercise 1: SQL Filters
 I investigated security issues to help keep a system secure, discovering potential security issues that involve login attempts and employee machines.

+The file is attached to the Repository.